 The Giant Ferris is a whopping 90 feet high and is equipped with 2,500 LED modulars, with each modular containing 24 individual LEDs.
 Its consumption has now gone from 130kw to only 76kw!
 The Ring of Fire is a towering 60-foot tall ride and 4,000 new LEDs will bring the load from 120kw to just 93kw.
 The Super Shot Drop Tower is nearly 100 feet high and is illuminated with 2,264 LED modulars, but its energy consumption will plummet from 62kw to just 34kw.

 Thanks to rebates from the Marin Municipal Water District, 23 Sloan Waterfree Urinals are installed in the five men’s restrooms of the Marin Veterans’ Memorial Auditorium and Exhibit Hall buildings.
 By using the touch-free, completely hygienic Sloan Waterfree system, the fairgrounds conserve an average of 40,000 gallons of fresh water per urinal, annually.
 In total, the fairgrounds conserve approximately 920,000 gallons of fresh water per year.

 Thanks to the support of the Marin Municipal Water District, water-efficient, 1.6 gallon toilet fixtures have been installed in all fairgrounds restrooms.

-In 2018 alone, the Marin County Fair saved 33,966 bottles from going into the landfill.
+In 2018, with a partnership with FloWater, the Marin County Fair saved 33,966 bottles from going into the landfill.
 Fairgoers took great advantage of the Refill Stations and appreciate and support our efforts with this initiative.